 Whilst at school I was fortunate enough to be a member of its RAF Combined Cadet Force for 5 years.
 During that time I was fortunate enough to be taught many new skills, which I would later use when mountaineering, and in other walks of life, such as leadership, teamwork and planning.
-Being in the RAF section also presented the unique opportunity to go and fly with RAF pilots and visit the Air-force bases.
+Being in the RAF section presented the unique opportunity to learn how to fly gliders and single engine aircraft.

 When I was 16, I was awarded a gliding scholarship by the RAF.
-I stayed at an RAF base for just over a week and was taught how to safely fly the gliders.
-It ended with me successfully flying the aircraft solo.
+I stayed at an RAF base for 8 days and was taught how to fly gliders.
+The program ended with me successfully flying a glider solo.

 During my first A-level year, I was selected for an RAF flying scholarship programme in Dundee, Scotland.
-During the two-week course, I was fortunate to meet amazing people who taught me to fly a Grob G115.
+During the two-week course, I was fortunate to learn from amazing people how to fly a Grob G115 aircraft.
 After 10 hours of training, I was allowed to fly solo.
 Taking off, flying and landing the aircraft as a solo pilot was one of the most incredible, yet challenging experiences I have ever had